Asia looks to release oil reserves after U.S. request | Headlines

 The U.S. move reflects frustration with the Organization of the Petroleum Exporting Countries (OPEC) and allies such as Russia who have rebuffed Washington's requests to speed up oil production as the world economy rebounds from the pandemic.
 It also comes as U.S. President Joe Biden fends off political pressure ahead of midterm elections next year over rising gasoline prices and other costs driven by the recovery.

 A South Korean official confirmed the United States had asked Seoul to release some oil reserves.
-"We are thoroughly reviewing the U.S. request, however, we do not release oil reserves because of rising oil prices.
-We could release oil reserves in case of supply imbalance, but not to respond to rising oil prices," the official said.
+"We are thoroughly reviewing the U.S. request, however, we do not release oil reserve because of rising oil prices.
+We could release oil reserve in case of supply imbalance, but not to respond to rising oil prices," the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)